ivogeorg/harus-project/codebook.md

     **Data type:** Factor with 6 levels: 'LAYING', 'STANDING', 'SITTING', 'WALKING', 'WALKING_DOWNSTAIRS', 'WALKING_UPSTAIRS'

-    **Description:**  The physical activity performed by the human The human subject carrying the mobile device whose segnals are being sampled for the data collection..
+    **Description:**  The physical activity performed by the human The human subject carrying the mobile device whose segnals are being sampled for the data collection.